Hello My Name Is...

 Hello My Name Is... is the debut studio album by American singer and songwriter Bridgit Mendler released on October 22, 2012, through Hollywood Records.
-Mendler began planning the project in 2011 and co-wrote all fifteen of its tracks.
+Mendler began planning the project in 2011 and co-wrote all of its tracks.
+The first single of the album, "Ready or Not", premiered on August 3, 2012, and was released as a digital download on August 7, 2012.
+The song debuted and peaked at number seven on the UK Singles Chart and reached number 49 on the US Billboard Hot 100 chart.

 The album debuted at number thirty on the US Billboard 200 and at number 20 on the US Billboard Digital Albums chart with over 12,000 pure album sales.
-It also charted at number 17 on the Polish Albums Chart, the first country to chart outside the US.
-The first single of the album, "Ready or Not", premiered on August 3, 2012, and was released as a digital download on August 7, 2012.
-The song debuted at number 98 and peaked at number 49 on the US Billboard Hot 100 chart.
+It also charted at number 17 on the Polish Albums Chart, its first appearance on a chart outside the US.

-She has used three more songs to promote her album: "Hurricane", "Top of the World" and the promotional single "Forgot to Laugh".
+She has used three more songs to promote her album, the singles "Hurricane" and "Top of the World", and the promotional single "Forgot to Laugh".
 The album received mainly positive reviews from music critics, who praised Mendler's vocals and songwriting skills, but criticized the songs for sounding too alike and lacking direction.
+It remains Mendler's sole studio album release.

-Background, composition and release
+Background and release

-Mendler described the album as authorial and pop, with R&B, jazz and funk influences.
 Mendler originally announced that her album would be released in September 2012.
 It was also announced that her single, "Ready or Not", would premiere on children's radio on August 3, 2012, be available to purchase on August 7, 2012, and impact top 40 radio on August 20, 2012.
 The song impacted the mainstream radio on August 21, 2012.
 The release date of the album was later changed to October 22, 2012.
 The track listing and album cover were announced on August 20, 2012.
-The album has an "acoustic, soulful jazzy funky sort of thing."
 The re-release of the album for Japan features an alternative album cover, and was released on February 17, 2014.

+Composition

+Mendler described the album as authorial and pop, with R&B, jazz and funk influences.